baketti/Sports-Startups/README.md

-# TS-Project
+# Sports startups

 ## Overview
+### Final exam for Start2Impact university's typescript course
-This project is a simple TypeScript application that defines and implements interfaces and classes for three main models: `Startup`, `Cittadino`, and `Incentivo`.
+This project is a simple TypeScript application that defines and implements interfaces and classes for three models: `Startup`, `Cittadino`, and `Incentivo`.
 The primary goal of this project is to demonstrate how to create and use TypeScript interfaces and classes effectively.

 ## Project Structure
 The project consists of the following interfaces and classes: